Introductory Food Hygiene in the Seafood Industry

 Course and exam fee

 It costs £100 per person for both the course and the invigilated exam.
-50% funding is currently available to qualifying seafood businesses.
+50% funding is currently available to qualifying seafood businesses for remotely delivered online courses.

 How to book